 How to find the correct ring size

-If you do not know your ring size, don't worry.
-Simply follow the steps below, and you will discover which ring size you should order online for the perfect fit:
+If you don't know your ring size, don't worry.
+Simply follow the steps below to discover which ring size you should order online for the perfect fit.

-Wrap a piece of string, or a strip of paper no wider than 10 MM around the base of the finger that you would like your ring to fit on.
+Wrap a piece of string, or a strip of paper no wider than 10 MM around the base of the finger you'd like your ring to fit on.

 Use a pen or pencil to mark the point where the string or paper overlaps.

-Compare this length with the chart below to establish your UK ring size, some of our rings come in European sizes, these are simply 2 mm increments, so simply select the ring size that is the next one up from your finger measurement, for example if your finger measures 51.5 mm's you would select a European size of 52.
+Compare this length with the chart below to establish your UK ring size.
+Some of our rings come in European sizes, you'll find the European to UK ring size conversion chart at the bottom of this page.

-Please avoid measuring your fingers when they are cold, as at these times your fingers are at their smallest.
-Also, please check that you can slide your string or paper over your knuckle, before you mark the overlap point.
+Tip: Avoid measuring your fingers when they're cold, as your fingers are at their smallest and be sure to check that you can slide your string or paper over your knuckle, before you mark the overlap point.

 If you can't get your hands on one of your partner's rings, don't forget your partner's mother, or close friends – they might know!